 With the help of the Heritage Lottery Fund we are now able to provide the facilities, equipment, visual material, web site and web access together with other services in order to share the scanned and restored images.

-We have now digitised and identified approximately 15% of the Ward collection, the Philispon collection, the Beamish collection and the Edgar Lee collection which continues to enthral us with the vast array of images of the North of England.
+We have now digitised and identified approximately 25% of the Ward collection, the Philipson collection, the Beamish collection, the Edgar Lee collection and other private collections which continues to enthral us with the vast array of images of the North of England.
 The brilliant talents of the artists, engravers and photographers have captured unique images which take us back in time to love and appreciate life in the region for the past 300 years.
 (The other collections acquired are still awaiting inspection and investigation.)